Average Rent in Orlando, FL: 2026 Prices by Neighborhood

 What Orlando neighborhoods have the cheapest rent?

-The most affordable neighborhoods in the Orlando metro are in the southwest and Osceola County submarkets.
-Rosemont averages $1,325 per month for a two-bedroom, followed by Lake Sunset at $1,382 and Signal Hill at $1,395.
-Poinciana in Osceola County averages $1,400, and St. Cloud runs about $1,475.
-These areas offer the highest gross rental yields in the metro at 8-10%.
+The most affordable neighborhoods in the Orlando metro sit in the southwest and Osceola County submarkets.
+Rosemont averages $1,325 a month for a two-bedroom, St. Cloud runs about $1,475, and Poinciana in Osceola County averages $1,400.
+These areas offer the highest gross rental yields in the metro, in the 8-10% range, though they take more hands-on management.

 What Orlando neighborhoods have the most expensive rent?

-Baldwin Park commands the highest rents in the Orlando metro at $2,462 per month average for a two-bedroom, followed by Lake Formosa at $2,307, Downtown Orlando at $2,109, and Lake Nona at $2,018.
-These premium neighborhoods offer lower cap rates of 4-5% but stronger property appreciation potential and higher-quality tenant pools.
+Baldwin Park commands the highest rents in the Orlando metro at $2,462 a month average for a two-bedroom, followed by Lake Formosa at $2,307, Downtown Orlando at $2,109, and Lake Nona at $2,018.
+These premium neighborhoods carry lower cap rates of 4-5% but stronger appreciation potential and higher-quality tenant pools.

 Are Orlando rents going up or down?

-Orlando rents are declining modestly, down about 2% year-over-year as of early 2026.
-This follows a national Sun Belt trend driven by elevated apartment construction deliveries.
-The supply pipeline has contracted 40% from its peak, suggesting rent growth should stabilize and begin recovering in late 2026 to early 2027.
-Vacancy rates are holding at approximately 8.9% metro-wide.
+Orlando rents are down about 3.1% year-over-year as of March 2026, but the decline is slowing.
+Year-over-year drops have narrowed from -3.2% in late 2024 to roughly flat in early 2026, with some submarkets posting modest growth.
+The construction pipeline has contracted about 40% from its peak, so rent growth should stabilize and begin recovering in late 2026 to early 2027.
+Vacancy is tightening, holding near 9.5-10%.

 Is Orlando cheaper than Tampa for renters?

-Orlando apartment rents average slightly higher than Tampa — about $50-100 more per month for comparable units.
-However, Orlando offers more neighborhood diversity and a wider range of price points.
-Single-family rental homes in Orlando's outer submarkets like Poinciana and St. Cloud are often less expensive than equivalent Tampa suburbs.
+Orlando apartment rents average slightly higher than Tampa — about $50-100 more a month for comparable units.
+But Orlando offers more neighborhood diversity and a wider range of price points.
+Single-family rental homes in Orlando's outer submarkets like Poinciana and St. Cloud are often cheaper than equivalent Tampa suburbs.
 Both markets are cooling at similar rates in 2026.

 How much should I charge for rent on my Orlando rental property?

 Market averages are a starting point, not your rent price.
-Run a comparative market analysis by pulling 3-5 comparable listings within a half-mile, matching bedroom count and condition, and averaging the results.
-Your target should fall within 3% of that average.
-For a detailed pricing methodology, see our Orlando rent pricing guide.
-For a free professional analysis, request a rental analysis from our team.
+Run a comparative market analysis: pull 3-5 comparable active listings within a half-mile, match bedroom count and condition, and average the results.
+Your target should land within 3% of that average.
+For a detailed pricing method, see our Orlando rent pricing guide, or request a free rental analysis from our team.

 Share this article